If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 In addition to the Beehaus hive components, are the free extras that come with every box procured.
 Remember the hive is comes as a complete package and ready for use.
 The extras include:

-- 4 supers – each of the supers can hold 5 frames with capacity of holding between 7 to 8 kilograms of honey.
+- 4 supers – each of the supers can hold 5 frames with a capacity of holding between 7 to 8 kilograms of honey.

 - 4 cover boards – that will be fitted on top of supers so that the honeybees are sealed in.